 - painful bowel movements

 - bloody discharge from the anus

-Healthcare providers are becoming increasingly concerned about the rise of antibiotic-resistant gonorrhea, which will make successful treatment much more difficult, if not impossible.
+The medical community is becoming increasingly concerned about the rise of antibiotic resistant gonorrhea.
+This resistance makes successful treatment much more difficult, if not impossible.

-Bacteria are also responsible for syphilis, which people transmit through vaginal, anal, or oral sex without a condom.
+Bacteria are also responsible for syphilis, which transmits through vaginal, anal, or oral sex without a condom.

 The symptoms of syphilis progress in stages known as primary, secondary, latent, and tertiary.
 Each stage has its own unique set of symptoms that can last for weeks, months, or even years.